half-potato/VPilot/README.md

 # VPilot
 Scripts and tools to easily communicate with [DeepGTAV](https://github.com/half-potato/DeepGTAV).
 Modified to retrieve the heading of the car.
 Use my fork of DeepGTAV for this to work.
+Tutorial [here](simplifyrobotics.wordpress.com/2017/10/04/recording-data-in-gta-v/)
 <img src="http://forococheselectricos.com/wp-content/uploads/2016/07/tesla-autopilot-1.jpg" alt="Self-Driving Car" width="900px">

 ## How it works